when to say no to an opportunity

 April 10th, 2024

-When people don't want to work with me, it hurts.
 I think it hurts more than how good it feels when people do want to work with me.

 I struggle with this.
 I want people to see my work, and wonder what could happen if they collided with me, for something; for those same people feel changed after coming into contact with me, or my idea.
 When this doesn't happen, I start to question my validity.
 If people see this thing, and don't go on a desperate search to find me, did it matter?
 Would any amount of validation in this form even provide to me whatever I'm looking to feel?